-Heal My Core & Pelvic Floor is a digital product that will be sent to you in PDF form.
-When you purchase the program, you will be able to access the program from the Order Confirmation page.
-You'll also be sent an email with an access link to our members area where you can also download the program, worksheets and access our video series of the workouts.
+Heal My Core & Pelvic Floor is a digital product that can be downloaded in PDF form.
+When you purchase the program, you will be able to access the program through our website www.thewco.com.au and log into your my courses.
+The program, videos and extras are all accessible through here

 I’m pregnant can I do this program?

 No this is a postpartum program designed for after having your baby.
 We recommend waiting till your 6 weeks post-delivery.

 If for any reason I don't like the program, how do I get a refund?

 Simply send an email to [email protected] and we will arrange that for you.

 My baby is older, can I still do this program?
 Will this still help if my baby is older?